What Is Inbound Marketing and How Does It Work?

 Social media, blogs, and search engines are powerful marketing tools.
 They extend the reach of your business and ensure that potential customers find you.
-Content that is beneficial to your customer base means that you are fulfilling a need that people have.
-This establishes trust and credibility for your business and is the cornerstone of Inbound Marketing.
+By publishing content that is beneficial to your customer base, you are fulfilling an actual need that people have.
+This establishes trust and credibility for your business and it’s the cornerstone of Inbound Marketing.

-Outbound can be considered the classic style of marketing.
-It involves pushing the product or service to the potential customers.
-Inbound is a little more organic, it is about the customer finding your business via their search.
-Where outbound will traditionally use channels such as T.V, magazine or even direct mail, inbound focuses on quality content via your digital channels.
+Outbound can be considered as the traditional style of marketing as it involves pushing the product or service to the potential customers.
+Inbound is a little more organic — it is more about the customer finding your business via their own research.
+Where outbound traditionally uses channels such as television, print, or even direct mail, inbound primarily focuses on pushing quality content via digital channels.

-There are four stages of the methodology of inbound:
+There are four stages of the methodology of inbound marketing:

 Attract | Convert | Close | Delight